linode/docs/docs/development/python/string-manipulation-python-3.md

 ### Subset Strings

 Python does not have a Character data type.
 To access individual characters within a string, use bracket notation.
-Python strings, like lists, are zero-indexed, so the first character of a string is can be accessed with `[0]`:
+Like lists, Python strings are zero-indexed, so the first character of a string can be accessed with `[0]`:

     string_3 = "This is a string."
     first_letter = string_3[0]